State, County, and City COVID-19 Updates:

 City of Rockville Updates:

 Please stay healthy and mindful of the current circumstances and events.
-Check the Center For Disease Control and Prevention (CDC) and World Health Organization (WHO) websites for more information:
+Check the CDC and WHO websites for more information:

 Food Options in King Farm:

 The following restaurants are open for pickup and delivery in King Farm.

 - FONTINA GRILLE– 801 pleasant Drive (301) 947-5400